hchen135/haomin-website/content/publication/hierarchy_journal/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   placement: 1
-  caption: 'Label hierarchy for PLCO CXR dataset.'
+  caption: ''
   focal_point: ""
   preview_only: false
+  alt_text: 'Label hierarchy for PLCO CXR dataset.'

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.